AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Otherwise, unexpected effects may happen.
-For example, if you implement your `max` template to pass the arguments by reference and overload it for two C-strings passed by value, you **can’t** use the three-argument version to compute the maximum of three C-strings:
+For example, if you implement your `max` template to pass the arguments by reference and overload it for two C-strings passed by value, you **can't** use the three-argument version to compute the maximum of three C-strings:
 ```c++
 // maximum of two values of any type (call-by-reference)
 template <typename T>